 Not when we were paying $2 a pound or less for meat – including beef.

-During the next few weeks, I imagine our grocery spend will fluctuate as we try to figure out our new baseline, but I can tell you one thing – we’ll definitely continue our quest to save money while buying the best food we can – it’s called living well on a budget after all, not putting a strangle hold on your life to save a few bucks!
+During the next few weeks, I imagine our grocery spending will fluctuate as we try to figure out our new baseline, but I can tell you one thing – we’ll definitely continue our quest to save money while buying the best food we can – it’s called living well on a budget, after all, not putting a stranglehold on your life to save a few bucks!

 8 Ways To Save Money Without Compromising Food Quality